 Brown rice bibimbap bowls

 Meaning ‘mixed rice’, Bibimbap is a Korean dish traditionally served in a hot stone bowl that's filled with white rice, which crisps up on the bottom.
-This version is topped with sliced meat, vegetables, pickles, chilli sauce and egg.
-Why not try our virtuous, veggie-friendly version, which is as gloriously colourful as it is delicious?
+This veggie-friendly version is topped with sliced vegetables, pickles, chilli sauce and egg, and is as gloriously colourful as it is delicious.

 View full recipe details